rustwasm/wasm-bindgen/guide/src/examples/raytrace.md

   today.
 For example `--target bundler` is unsupported and very specific shims are required on both the main thread and worker threads.
-These are possible to work with but are somewhat brittle since there's no standard way to spin up web workers as wasm threads.
+These are possible to work with but are somewhat brittle since there's no standard way to spin up web workers as Wasm threads.

 * There is no standard notion of a "thread".
 For example the standard library has no viable route to implement the `std::thread` module.
 As a consequence there is no concept of thread exit and TLS destructors will never run.
   We do expose a helper, `__wbindgen_thread_destroy`, that deallocates the thread stack and TLS.
-If you invoke it, it *must* be the last function you invoke from the wasm module for a given thread.
+If you invoke it, it *must* be the last function you invoke from the Wasm module for a given thread.

 * Any thread launched after the first one _might attempt to block_ implicitly in its initialization routine.
 This is a constraint introduced by the way we set up the space for thread stacks and TLS.
-This means that if you attempt to run a wasm module in the main thread _after_ you are already running it in a worker, it might fail.
+This means that if you attempt to run a Wasm module in the main thread _after_ you are already running it in a worker, it might fail.

 * Web Workers executing WebAssembly code cannot receive events from JS.
 A Web